gbs4ever/gbs4ever.github.io/_posts/2019-03-07-wsl_-windows_subsystem_for_linux.markdown

 permalink:  wsl_-windows_subsystem_for_linux
 ---

 **Update!!
-WSL 2 has come out and it allows users to run WSL1 and WSL 2 at the same time.Lets see how it works [see more](https://docs.microsoft.com/en-us/windows/wsl/wsl2-about)**
+WSL 2.0 has come out and it allows users to run WSL1 and WSL 2 at the same time.Lets see how it works [see more](https://docs.microsoft.com/en-us/windows/wsl/wsl2-about)**

-It seems that most programmers love the Mac and refuse to look at a PC, which is true, as mac comes preinstalled with a lot of stuff to set up a local environment.However, you might need to write some programs that are only windows based (.net framework) or your future client needs software for his business that only works on a pc.
+It seems that most programmers love the Mac and refuse to look at a PC, which is true, as  a  Mac comes preinstalled with a lot of stuff to set up a local environment.However, you might need to write some programs that are only windows based (.net framework) or your future client needs software for his business that only works on a pc.

 **Now what?**
-But windows doesn't have bash or many of the  Linux based commands, so I need to stay on a mac which is Unix based.Well, we could try a dual-boot or a virtualbox on windows, I think just mentioning those  can make all of us go mad !!
+But Windows doesn't have bash or many of the  Linux based commands, so I need to stay on a mac which is Unix based.Well, we could try a dual-boot or a virtualbox on windows, I think just mentioning those  can make all of us go mad !!

 Well, Microsoft in  Windows 10 has figured it out with  WSL -Windows Subsystem for Linux.
 I won't explain all the boring stuff but basically, it lets us install Ubuntu and use Linux based commands, programming language interpreters like Ruby and Python and a bunch of other cool stuff.
 We get the best of both worlds!!!